 Resources Outside Yale Law School

 Students seeking international travel support through the Streicker and/or Holtzmann Fund may apply through a single application.
 Proposals should relate to academic research/writing projects conducted under YLS faculty supervision.
+Students are eligible for one Streicker or Holtzmann Fund award during their time as YLS students.
+Students should contact Sara Lulo, Director of International Programs, to discuss project proposals prior to submitting an application.
 Please note the following 2014-2015 application deadlines for Streicker and Holtzmann:

 Monday, September 15 for proposed travel during fall semester